Tweety-Lab/TweetyLang/README.md

 ```

 ### TweetyLang.Emitter
 The Emitter takes the AST from the previous parser stage and emits [Intermediate Representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR) from it.
-TweetyLang uses LLVM IR, which allows for optimizations and targeting multiple hardware architectures.
+TweetyLang uses LLVM IR, which allows for optimizations and targeting multiple hardware architectures (including the web!).

 ### TweetyLang
 This is the main program that brings together all the other components to compile TweetyLang code.
 It provides a command-line interface for building TweetyLang projects.